sh377c0d3/Payloads/README.md

 # Payloads Arsenal for Penetration Tester and Bug Bounty Hunters

-## I really want to thank entire opensource community, with you all this Repository was not possible !
+## I really want to thank entire opensource community, without you all this Repository was not possible !
 So Thank you everyone!

 ### This Repository is created by collecting Payloads from various popular and well known sources.